pgabriel-01/mlops-v2.2/documentation/deployguides/deployguide_gha.md

    az ad sp show --id <app_id> --query id -o tsv
    ```

-   Save this object ID - you'll need it when configuring Terraform variables in the infrastructure deployment section below.
+   **IMPORTANT**: Save this object ID value.
+You will need to add it to `infrastructure/terraform/terraform.tfvars` as `github_actions_service_principal_id` in Step 2 below.
+This grants GitHub Actions the required permissions to register datasets, upload data, and execute training pipelines in your Azure ML workspace.

    **Step 5.4: Configure Federated Identity Credentials**